Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 Pharazon lifted his head, his ears perking.
 “Terra?” he whispered.

 The human picked up a handful of emeralds, likely stolen from some merchant’s coffer.
 “Well, these do hurt when you chuck ‘em at somebody’s head,” she said.
-“Better than nothing, I suppose.
-One must be resourceful in these sorts of situations.”
+“Better than nothing, I suppose.”

 “Terra, what was that?” the Draik asked, wings sparking in agitation.

 “Why couldn’t they be smuggling Battledome weapons,” Terra grumbled as she stuffed a few gold coins in her pockets.
 “Or, you know, Fyora or something.
-She’d be useful.”
+She’d be helpful right now.”

 The door slammed open.
 “Oy!” a rough voice barked.
 “Whaddya think yer doin’?!”